geedub59/gdPhotoSlider/README.md

 1. jQuery v3.3.1 - for DOM manipulation and animations
 2. Bootstrap v4.1.3 - for some layout assistance
 3. FontAwesome v5.3.1 - for buttons, etc.
-4. mobile-detect v1.4.3 - for use indetermining if a mobile device is bein used
+4. mobile-detect v1.4.3 - for use in determining if a mobile device is being used

 # Album structure